baloon11/Processing-csv-file/README.md

 	- create a directory called SKU of Product,
 	- download all images from all links of this line in this folder.

-This script solves a very narrow problem , it is associated with a form of csv file.
-But it can be the basis to create other scripts for the csv file of another type.

 Usage
 -----
 	python pic_from_url.py image_path.csv .ashx?la=en